niels-lubbes/cyclides/README.md

 ## Tables 1 and 2

 The input `BX` represents the list B(X).
-The output is the list E(X) and corresponds to the elements in "allEX" that are non-negative with respect to each element in B(X).
+The output is the list E(X) and corresponds to the elements in `allEX` that are non-negative with respect to each element in B(X).

 ```Mathematica